gitkraken/gitkraken-client-docs/gitkraken-client/upgrade-enterprise.md

 sudo docker-compose up
 ```

+**Note**: If server configuration is lost after upgrading, verify that `docker-compose up` was ran from the same directory as before.

 **Note**: If upgrading in CentOS or RHEL7, you may need to specify the full path to the docker-compose installation.
 The following commands should allow you to run the docker-compose command successfully:

 ```